revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- After run the above code i will ge toutput as `False`.
+- After running the above code, we will get the output as `False`.
-- The round-off errors from 0.2 and 0.4 add Therefore there is a difference between (0.2 + 0.4) and 0.6.
-This is because you can't compare floating point values, it cannot be considered exact.
+- The round-off errors from 0.2 and 0.4 add and therefore there is a difference between (0.2 + 0.4) and 0.6.
+This is because you can't compare floating point values, and it cannot be considered exact.

 </details>